outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

     `eclean-kernel` only remove files built when compiling kernels like libs, modules, etc. The kernel sources itself in `/usr/src/` will be managed by `portage` instead.
 So `eclean-kernel` don't remove sources itself!
 If you want to remove sources as well, use `emerge -ac gentoo-sources-version` and update `package.accept_keyword` and `package.use` files if need.
     1. # emerge -av app-admin/eclean-kernel
     2. # eclean-kernel -n 4 -p, the option `-p` is to pretend removal, just showing which kernels will be removed.
-    3. # eclean-kernel -n 4 --ask
+    3. # eclean-kernel -n 4 -avt
-        1. Option `--ask` is very important, it will ask for your confirmation for each kernel to be removed by an interactive way.
+        1. Option `-avt` is very important, it will ask for your confirmation for each kernel to be removed by an interactive way.
 You can just remove the kernels you don't need.
 You can also adjust the number from `4` to something else to pop out the desired kernel for removal.
         2. At last, I removed the kernel as  `3.18.11-gentoo.old`
     4. `eclean-kernel` will update the grub menu automatically.
     5. **special note**: the kernel is manually compiled by `make, make modules_install, make install, ...` following the basic procedures of official handbook.
 But `initramfs` is built by `genkernel` resulting in file names different from conventional format.
 You can `ls -l /boot` finding that `initramfs`'s file name format is different from that of `vmlinuz, System.map`.
 Tough the file name format won't cause problems since `grub2-mkconfig` is smart enough to generate the correct boot parameters.
 However, `eclean-kernel` will remind you removing `-genkernel-x86_64-4.0.0-gentoo: vmlinuz does not exist` which is an undesired action.
 Details refer to [Bug 464576](https://bugs.gentoo.org/464576)